How to solve modulus equations

 2. If the modulus expression is negative, we solve for the negative case by taking the negation of the expression and equating it to the given number on the right side of the equation.

-See also How to set out of office in outlook mac
+See also How to use vanishing point in photoshop

 After finding the solutions for both the positive and negative cases, we check if these values satisfy the original modulus equation.
 If they do, we consider them as valid solutions.
 Otherwise, there are no solutions to the modulus equation.